cloudfoundry-attic/mega-ci/README.md

 See Requirements below for an explanation of the DEPLOYMENT_DIR.

-This script will apply an AWS CloudFormation template, creating a stack in your AWS account.It will then create a BOSH instance.
+This script will apply an AWS CloudFormation template, creating a stack in your AWS account.
+It will then create a BOSH instance.
 The default username/password is for your BOSH director is admin/admin.
 You are **strongly advised** to change these by targetting the director and running: